Diaconia in Community

 The exchange proved the value and importance of working ecumenically and internationally on this theme and the workshop identified the importance of further clarification of the root concepts informing the work and to take a more detailed look at working methods and strategies.
 The need to enhance contextual theological reflection was also emphasised.
 The participants from interdiac and others with relevant interests and experience stressed the need to share more expertise in developing explicit training and learning.
 However, because of the concern with volunteers and activists, the importance of ‘implicit learning’ was also recognised.
 The participants committed themselves continuing the process and a number of future actions were elaborated.

 The kick off meeting on community development in diaconia and the social action of the churches was hosted by Eurodiaconia in Brussels.

 Study visit in Helsinki, in cooperation with Eurodiaconia

 The study visit aimed at working on the issue of real participation, empowerment and the contribution of the social capital of volunteers and activists to community well being.
-This should contribute to the search for new approaches to community development and new understandings of voluntary engagement.
+This aimed to contribute to the search for new approaches to community development and new understandings of voluntary engagement.

 The study visit focused on developing participant’s understanding of:

-- Work with marginalized groups & minorities in particular neighbourhoods.
+- Work with marginalised groups & minorities in particular neighbourhoods.